 Prime Minister Benjamin Netanyahu, is playing this card in his bid to replace Olmert.
 “Every living thing must do two things in order to survive: it must identify dangers and it must arm itself sufficiently to protect itself from these dangers,” Netanyahu recently said.
 He cast himself as a follower of the founder of Zionism, Theodor Herzl, who “saw the burning coals of anti-Semitism and understood that there was a threat of a fire that would threaten the Jews of Europe and eventually the Jews of the rest of the world.
 Today I say: we are standing before a grave danger.
 A new potential fire threatens our people. … Since Hitler, there has not risen such a bitter enemy as Iran's president, Ahmadinejad, who openly declares his desire to annihilate us and his development of nuclear weapons in order to carry out this desire.”

-I'd like to point out that, as with Iraq, there is no real evidence Iran is developing nuculear arms.
-Instead, it is pursuing the ability to provide energy for the country and its people.
-Iran went ahead and opened a facility, a plant that produces heavy water.
+plant that produces heavy water.
 Some would want everyone to believe this plant would give Iran the capability to make nuculear weapons (and then, you know, destroy Israel, destroy America, destroy the world, blah blah) but that's just not realistically the case.
-As WHR points out:
+As

 Heavy Water Reactors are special case reactors.
 Because of the low absorption of heavy water (used as a moderator in the primary loop to carry heat to the steam generator) such a reactor can create more of the varied isotopes used in the medical, agricultural, and industrial needs.
 The fuel used in a Heavy Water Reactor needs even less enrichment than that in a conventional light water reactor.
 So what we have here is a reactor designed to use LESS enriched uranium which has been the main focus of US efforts to provoke a war with Iran.
+As a side note, both the US and Iran signed the Nuclear Non-Proliferation Treaty, which authorizes signing nations to use nuclear reactors for power generation and to process the fuel for those reactors.
+Iran is within its rights under international law to build power reactors and fuel them.
+In attempting to rescind that right, the United States is now in violation of that treaty.

 The warhawks will scream that Heavy Water Reactors are more efficient at making plutonium, which is a key ingredient of implosion type nuclear weapons.
 However, to recover the plutonium from the spent reactor fuel requires a processing plant as complex and large (and observable) as a weapons-grade uranium enrichment plant, i.e. 16,000 centrifuges in a cascade in a plant covering 700 acres of ground.
 As of this writing, Iran's agreement with Russia under which the reactor was constructed is that fuel rods are returned to Russia for processing.